toolboc/psx-pi-smbshare/README.md

 5. Select an available Halo game from the Xlink Kai portal (there are usually a few running in South America)
 6. Launch Halo 2 and select "System Link"
 7. Join a game and have fun!

+## Playing PSP games online with Xlink Kai on PSP
+** Prerequisites **
+* A Wifi capable PSP system
+* 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1

+1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+2. Plug in the external wifi dongle(s)
+3. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+4. Configure the PSP to connect to "XlinkKai" SSID when the pi has booted using Password `XlinkKai`
+5. Vist the Xlink Kai service running @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
+6. Select an available PSP game from the Xlink Kai portal
+7. Start the game on your PSP and look for LAN play settings
+8. Join a game and have fun!

+## Using a Second WiFi interface as an Access Point to Xlink Kai
+** Prerequisites **
+* 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1

+1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
+2. Plug in the external wifi dongle(s)
+3. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
+4. Configure the device to connect to "XlinkKai" SSID when the pi has booted using Password `XlinkKai`

+Note: XlinkKai will only work on one network interface (wifi or ethernet) at a time and will lock onto the first interface connected to from a compatible device until reboot

 # Credits
 Thx to the following: